- Click here to go to the protagonist list.

 Pete's genius cousin who occasionally works for him and sometimes for other villains like the Phantom Blot.

 - Ascended Extra: Portis was created to give Pete access to fancy weaponry to expand the kind of stories he could star in.
-Portis was initially written as his lesser, but he's been increasingly written as an equal to Pete to the point they now qualify as Those Two Bad Guys.
+Portis was initially written as his lesser, but he's been increasingly written as an equal to Pete to the point they now qualify as an equal pair.
 He's even been the sole villain in a number of stories, usually ones focusing on some new invention or weapon he's testing out — most often with Mickey as the target.

 - Bad People Abuse Animals: His debut comic and "The Transmutant Gifts" have him target and endanger animals.